tim-taylor/evobee/doc/markdown/evobee-install.md

 If all worked well, the evobee executable file should now be found
 in the build directory.
+Note for Linux users: should you ever n

 ## To compile the documentation